-If you live in Norway but are getting married abroad, the marriage can be entered into in accordance with either foreign law or Norwegian law.
+If you intend to get married abroad, you can enter into the marriage under either foreign or Norwegian law.

-Before you can get married, in accordance with either Norwegian or foreign law, the Tax Administration must check whether you fulfil the conditions for entering into marriage.
-You do this by completing and sending the following forms to the tax office:
+Before you can get married under either Norwegian or foreign law, the Norwegian Tax Administration must check whether you and/or your spouse meet the conditions for entering into marriage if one or both of you either are or have been resident in Norway.

-Marriages entered into at a Norwegian foreign service mission are carried out in accordance with Norwegian law.
-The same largely applies to weddings at churches of the Norwegian Mission to Seamen.
+Marriages that are entered into at Norwegian foreign service missions abroad are conducted in accordance with Norwegian law.
+The same largely applies to marriages conducted at Sjømannskirken – Norwegian Church Abroad.

-Remember to take your passport and the certificate which shows that you fulfil the conditions for entering into marriage.
-The foreign service mission will normally receive the certificate in advance.
+Remember to take your passport and the certificate that shows that you fulfil the conditions for entering into marriage.
+Both the foreign service mission and Sjømannskirken – Norwegian Church Abroad will normally receive the certificate in advance.

-If you intend to marry according to foreign law, you must check with the authorities in the country concerned what documentation they will require.
-You should for example check which language they will require the marriage certificate in and whether it must be endorsed with an apostille from the county governor.
+If you intend to get married according to foreign law, you must check with the authorities in the country concerned what documentation they will require.
+Among other things, you must check which language they will require the marriage certificate to be in, and whether it must have an apostille stamp from the County Governor or be legalised (stamped by the Norwegian Ministry of Foreign Affairs).

 How do I get my marriage recognised in Norway?

-To have your marriage recognised in Norway, you must present your original marriage certificate to the tax office.
-However, there are wide variations in what is deemed to be valid documentation when getting married abroad:
+In order to have your marriage recognised in Norway, you must present your original marriage certificate to the tax office.
+However, there are wide variations in what constitutes valid documentation when getting married abroad:

 Marriage entered into in the Nordic countries: